sitbon/magg/docs/mbro.md

 # Get detailed information about a tool
 mbro:memory> tool create_memory

-# Call a tool with arguments
+# Call a tool with arguments (no quotes needed in REPL)
 mbro:memory> call create_memory {"content": "Remember this important note"}

 # List resources